TritonDataCenter/sdc-hermes/README.md

 through a proxy running in the `"sdc"` zone, and thus do not themselves require direct access.

+## Architecture

+"hermes" svc in the "sdc" zone
+    --config-->     "hermes-actor" svc in GZ
+    --http-->       "hermes-proxy" svc in the "sdc" zone --CONNECT-->    manta

 ## License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.